sejaldjadhav092-eng/AI-2-Blockchain-project/data/README.md

 This folder contains the datasets and other project - realted files used in the AI Blockchain Project.
-# Deployment
+# Data

 ## Purpose
-This folder contains deployment files, API configurations, Docker files, and hosting-related files.
+This folder contains datasets and other files required for the project.

-## Technologies Used
+## Contents
+- Input data
-- Docker
+- Output data
-- GitHub
+- Sample datasets
-- Hosting Platform (if applicable)

-## How to Run
-1. Clone the repository.
-2. Configure the required environment variables.
-3. Run the deployment commands.

 ## Contributors
 - Sejal Jadhav